-We are delivering the Policy in the Sare the laws that govern the Policy.
-Taw. tate of Michigan.
-The law This Policy also complies s of the State of Michigan with all applicable federal BFN00100-RX09F600, effective 1/1/22 [5] Individual Policy
+We are delivering the Policy in the Stat are the laws that govern the Policy.
+The law. te of Michigan.
+The la is Policy also complie aws of the State of Michigan es with all applicable federal GNN01000-RX08E552, effective 1/1/23 [5] Individual Policy